How Restaurants Get Michelin Stars: A Brief History of the Michelin Guide

 How Important Are Michelin Stars?

-No doubt, restaurants that receive a Michelin Star rating are filled with pride, gain prestige, and usually get an increase in exposure and business.
-However, because of the extremely high expectations in the rating system, there’s been a growing trend to reject Michelin Star ratings around the world–some restaurateurs even demanding that their star rating be removed.
+No doubt, restaurants that receive a Michelin Star rating gain prestige and usually get an increase in exposure and business.
+However, because of the extremely high expectations in the rating system, there’s been a growing trend to reject Michelin Star ratings around the world—some restaurateurs even demanding that their star rating be removed.
 They feel that the expectations of the star system are unreasonable and restrict a chef’s creativity in the kitchen.

 Still, in today’s culinary industry there’s a reverence for the iconic Michelin Star rating system.
-Some restaurateurs go so far as to say it’s the only rating that matters because it’s authentic since Michelin inspectors are among the few who remain completely anonymous when reviewing a restaurant.
+Some restaurateurs go so far as to say it’s the only rating that matters, deeming it authentic because Michelin inspectors are among the few who remain completely anonymous when reviewing a restaurant.

-Although some restaurants claim to have learned how to tell who an inspector is, in theory the casual diner will have the exact same experience as the inspector.
+Although some restaurant owners and employees claim to have figured out how to identify an inspector, in theory the casual diner will have the same experience as the inspector.
 And if a restaurant is attentive enough to figure out the signals a Michelin Star inspector gives away, then that’s a restaurant that pays very close attention to its craft, and is probably worth a visit!

 Take the First Step to Excellence